Measles, Vaccines & The Stakes of Hesitancy | Zack Technology LLC

 Immune Amnesia

 Immune memory destroyed.
-Child newly vulnerable to diseases already defeated.
+Child newly vulnerable to previously defeated diseases.

-Sources: CDC; World Health Organization; New England Journal of Medicine
+Sources: CDC; WHO; New England Journal of Medicine

-📈 Infographic 3: Complication Risk — Measles Without Vaccination
+📈 Infographic 3: Complication Risk in Unvaccinated Children

 Hospitalisation Required1 in 5 (20%)